djalbat/the-occam-user-manual/content/understanding-grammars/ambiguity.md

 In the case of the parsers, robustness is guaranteed by an `error` rule that is always given as the last choice in the singular definitions of start rules.
 In theory perhaps there should be no unassigned tokens or error nodes but practice they do regularly come about.

-To reiterate this point, as a last resort all content can be tokenised as whiteapce together with unassigned tokens; and parsed as error nodes.
+To reiterate this point, as a last resort all content can be tokenised as whitespace together with unassigned tokens; and parsed as error nodes.
 So there are always at least two sequences of tokens and two corresponding parse trees for any content.
 Thus robustness is effectively guaranteed by ambiguity.